csckcac/platform/products/lb/README.txt

     - LICENSE.txt
-	  Apache License 2.0 and the relevant other licenses under which WSO2 LB is distributed.
+	  Apache License 2.0 and the relevant other licenses under which WSO2 ELB is distributed.

     - README.txt
 	  This document.

     - INSTALL.txt
-      This document will contain information on installing WSO2 LB
+    This document will contain information on installing WSO2 ELB

     - release-notes.html
-	  Release information for WSO2 LB 2.0.0-SNAPSHOT
+	  Release information for WSO2 ELB 2.0.0-SNAPSHOT

 Support
 ==================================